 ideality factor is varied by USL more effectively in irradiated samples;

-For purpose of the present consideration, it is important to discuss the recombination mechanism in the SCR of the investigated samples.
+For the purpose of present consideration, it is important to discuss the recombination mechanism in the SCR of the investigated samples.
 According to classical SRH theory, an ideality factor must be less than 2 and Tg temperature dependence is expected50,51 to be described by the relation rg ~ 2 rn^/an/ap cosh [(Et — Ei) /kT] (where an, ap, and Et are the electron and hole capture cross sections (CCSs) and the energy level of the recombination center, Ei is the intrinsic energy level).
-In the our case, nid is lager than 2 and Tg increases with temperature.
-Therefore SRH theory is inapplicable to the investigated samples.
-Several attempts to explain large nid have been made with various models.52-55 But all observed features of SCR recombination (ideality factor large value, independence on light intensity, dependence on temperature as well as carrier lifetime small value) can be explained by the model of coupled defect level recombination (CDLR)40,41 only.
+In our case, nid is larger than 2 and Tg increases with temperature.
+Therefore SRH theory does not apply to the investigated samples.
+Several attempts to explain large nid value have been made with various models.52-55 But all observed features of SCR recombination (ideality factor large value, independence on light intensity, dependence on temperature as well as carrier lifetime small value) can be explained by the model of coupled defect level recombination (CDLR)40,41 only.
 This model provides a rapid direct charge transfer between defect levels.
 Such phenomenon has been observed experimentally firstly56,57 and then it was recruited to explain process in semiconductor diodes.40,41,58

 According to the CDLR model, recombination is the result of carrier exchange between two defect level and